It is the intent of the participating Counties to provide a crisis

 area to prevent crises that affect the residential and/or work

-(educational) placements of people with developmental disabilities or
+(educational) placements of people with intellectual disabilities or

 related conditions and to reduce the use of hospitalizations and civil

 MCCP promotes relationship-based crisis services that cause the least

 amount of disruption to the consumer.